UPD-DCS-CS11-241/mp1-arciga-pagaduan-files/README.md

 - Adding leaderboard so that the players can track their progress
 - Adding a feature where players can know if they did the actual solution / if they achieved the intended highest possible score
 - Adding an online leaderboard where players can battle each other on their scores (with rules like players will lose points the more that they have more tries solving the game)

+Also, for developers, you may also run the game on terminal mode using WSL terminal by typing `python3 mp1.py <level filename>` and choose the appropriate filename in the folder.
+Moreover, to test the program, you may type `pytest test.py` since the file `mp1.py` file contains the test cases for the `mp1.py` file.

 ## Release and Patch Notes
 This section contains the release and patch notes made by the developers of this game to fix minor bugs and improve the gaming experience of the users.